 Sign ups are now available for our annual parish retreat, happening September 18-20, 2020!

-This year, St. Michael's will gather at Shrine Mont after a long period of isolation, from family members, our friends, colleagues, fellow commuters, diners, shoppers, and, of course, our fellow parishioners.
+One of our favorite St. Michael’s traditions is the annual parish retreat.
+We write today to share the good news that we are moving forward with plans to be on retreat together at Shrine Mont in September.
+For many of us, Shrine Mont provides a place of comfort, solace and reflection that is needed as much or more than in years past.
+This year, Saint Michael's will gather at Shrine Mont after a long period of isolation, from family members, our friends, colleagues, fellow commuters, diners, shop patrons, and, of course, our fellow parishioners.
 How has this isolation shaped us?
 What lessons might we draw from this extraordinary circumstance?
 How do we begin anew after experiencing something so profound?
 If isolation tests our faith, might it also be a wellspring of strength?

-Cost (which includes delicious comfort food from Friday dinner to Sunday lunch) for adults in a single occupancy room is $210.
-Cost for adults in a double occupancy room is $160 each.
+Cost for the weekend (which includes delicious comfort food from Friday dinner to Sunday lunch) for adults in a single occupancy room is $215.
+Cost for adults in a double occupancy room is $165 each.
 Thanks to the generosity of our parish, children 18 and under attend for free!

 Reflections from a First Time Attendee to the Parish Retreat